When you form your LLC in Wisconsin, you’ll have to pay certain costs to officially register your business with the state.

 In this guide, we break down the costs associated with forming your LLC, from the Wisconsin LLC filing fee to LLC upkeep prices and other business expenses.

 Cost of Forming an LLC in Wisconsin

 When forming your limited liability company (LLC), there are a few different costs that you may incur.
 These include the filing fee, LLC formation service cost, operating agreement draft, and registered agent costs.

 To form an LLC, you must file your Articles of Organization with the Wisconsin Department of Financial Institutions.
 The filing fee for the Articles of Organization is $130 online and $170 by mail.
 You will commonly see this fee referred to as the “state fee” or “filing fee.”

 If you choose to use an LLC formation service, you will pay the $130+ state fee on top of their service fee.
 Generally, these service fees start around $29 and increase depending on additional services you purchase.

 Most people choose to use an LLC formation service to create their LLC.
 The cost is low and they guarantee that your filing is done correctly.
 Check out our #1 rated LLC service:

 For more details on the formation process, check out our Wisconsin LLC Formation guide.

 Wisconsin Registered Agent and Registered Office

-Every Wisconsin LLC is required to appoint a registered agent.
+Every Wisconsin limited liability company (LLC) is required to appoint a registered agent.
 A registered agent is a person or entity you assign to receive tax forms, legal documents, or government correspondence on your LLC’s behalf.
 Registered agent services can cost around $130 per year or more.